boldbi/bold-bi-docs/docs/multi-tenancy/site-administration/authentication/index.md

 This section explains how to configure Default Authentication, Azure AD, OAuth 2.0, OpenID, and JWT SSO in User Management Server.

-Here, you can explore the Authentication in detail.
+Here, you can explore authentication in detail.

 [Default Authentication](/multi-tenancy/site-administration/authentication/default-authentication/)